#accessiBe Will Get You Sued

 Update: accessiBe Uses Coordinated WordPress Plug-in Reviews (17 February 2021)

 Joe Dolson, a WordPress contributor, plug-in developer, and member of the WordPress accessibility team, has published a post, AccessiBe & the fake WordPress plug-in reviews.
-Joe has tracked, flagged, and managed to get removed five-start reviews for the accessiBe plug-in that he identified as fake.
+Joe has tracked, flagged, and managed to get removed five-star reviews for the accessiBe plug-in that he identified as fake.

 At the time I reported the reviews, AccessiBe showed 31 five-star reviews, 2 four-star reviews, and 2 one-star reviews.
 This can still be seen by Viewing the plug-in page in the Wayback Machine.